 Under Shire of Esperance Health Local Laws the burning of rubbish either on the ground or in an incinerator is not permitted without the prior written approval of the Shire.
 If you are caught burning off rubbish you may be fined.
 The Wylie Bay Waste Management Facility passes, provided on the rates notice for a given property, provide the only legal refuse disposal outside normal rubbish and recycling services.
 The Wylie Bay Waste Management Facility is located on Wylie Bay Road at Bandy Creek and is available for your use, however fees do apply where passes are not available or sufficient for any reason.
 For general enquiries contact the Wylie Bay Waste Management Facility directly on (08) 9071 7594.

 - Who regulates pollution from wood burning fires?

 Wood Smoke and Wood Heaters

 Wood heaters are a large source of air pollution and contribute to the smoky haze often seen around Esperance during the winter months.
 This air pollution can have adverse health impacts on those with respiratory illnesses, such as asthma.
-Home owners with wood heaters have a responsibility to ensure they are correctly operated to ensure minimal smoke is produced.
+Home owners with wood heaters have a responsibility to ensure that minimal smoke is produced.